NayOoLwin5/waste-management-report-system/ARCHITECTURE.md

 ## Overview

-GEPP (Global Environmental Protection Platform) is an enterprise-grade waste incident reporting and AI insight platform built with a modern, scalable architecture.
+This is an enterprise-grade waste incident reporting and AI insight platform built with a modern, scalable architecture.
 The system uses a **modular monolith** approach for the backend, keeping related functionalities organized while maintaining deployment simplicity.

 ## High-Level Architecture